DerekCuevas/derekcuevas.github.io/site/content/index.md

 - Designed the company's first `GraphQL` service, which provided a unified gateway for various microservices across the organization, built on `Apollo` and `Node.js`.
 - Developed a dashboard built with `React`, `Redux`, and `Three.js` for visualizing and searching through 3D tracking datasets.
-- Created an iOS application to display auto-generated video clips in the medium of "stories" using `Swift`, and `SwiftUI`.
+- Created an iOS application to display auto-generated video clips in the medium of "stories" using `Swift` and `SwiftUI`.

 [**Software Engineer, Second Spectrum**](https://www.secondspectrum.com/) (_August 2016 - January 2019_)